-After 500 years of this, you’ll be up to this month’s Nature, which will at that point be only 500 years out of date.
+After 500 years of this, you’ll be up to this week’s Nature, which will at that point be only 500 years out of date.

 But, of course, if you “refuse to take anyone’s word for it,” it’s not just your knowledge of scientific discovery that will suffer.
 Indeed, you’ll likely be dead long before you figure out that the earth goes around the sun rather than vice versa.

 If you think you know that antibiotics kill bacteria, say, or that smoking causes lung cancer because you have confirmed these things for yourself, then take my word for it, you don’t really get how science works.
 Or better still, take Popper’s word for it; many of his most entertaining essays were devoted to punching holes in popular sensory empiricism—the attitude that one has warrant for crediting only what one “sees” with one’s own eyes.

 The amount of information it is useful for any individual to accept as true is gazillions of times larger the amount she can herself establish as true by valid and reliable methods (even if she cheats and takes the Royal Society’s word for it that science’s methods for ascertaining what’s true are the only valid and reliable ones).

 This point is true, moreover, not just for “ordinary members of the public.”
 It goes for scientists, too.